...and other big things painted over pre-existing art)

 Hi Kevin, glad you like!
 Officially I do not sell them in stores anywhere.
 But I do single prints for conventions as showcase pieces.
 If you are interested you can contact me (at the bottom of the page) for more info.
 Best regards, Oliver

-My name is Oliver Wetter.
+My name is Oliver.

 In my spare time I write about art, marketing and technology on Ars Fantasio and for Altpick Connects.